firewalld/firewalld.github.io/blog/_posts/2016-06-23-firewalld-0-4-3-release.md

 **Add and remove several ipset entries with firewall-config**

 The graphical configuration tool firewall-config now also has the ability to add and remove ipset entries loaded from a file.
-This is the same as the the command line options --add-entries-from-file and --remove-entries-from-file.
+This is the same as the command line options --add-entries-from-file and --remove-entries-from-file.
 This is possible in the runtime and also to the permanent environment.

 **Create backup on removal of zones, services, ipsets and icmptypes**